gabrield2731/Change--Challenge-Repo/README.md

 ## Available Scripts

-In the project directory, please type the following commands in the porject directory one at a time in order to successfully launch the game:
+In the project directory, please type the following commands in the project directory one at a time in order to successfully launch the game:

 `cd backend`
 `node server.js`

+Then open a new bash and type the following commands one at a time:

-`cd ../frontend`
+`cd /frontend`
 `npm start`

 Happy Guessing!